elementor/elementor-developers-docs/src/managers/index.md

 add_action( 'elementor/something/register', 'register_something' );
 ```

 Please note that some managers already use the new syntax.
-We plan on updating many managers in Elementor 3.5, and future versions should have fully standard way to register new elements across all components.
+We plan on updating many managers in Elementor 3.5, and future versions should have a fully standard way to register new elements across all components.

 ## Managers